MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

   [TFVC Topic Branches](https://github.com/MicrosoftPremier/VstsExtensions/blob/master/BuildQualityChecks/en-US/PullRequests.md#tfvc-topic-branches)
   for examples for when using a different build definition might be useful.

+  **YAML: baseDefinitionId** - Default is empty.
+Provide a build definition ID.

   **Note:** To always compare policy values to builds from the current build definition that target a specific branch, you need to choose the current build definition here and then select the appropriate values for *Repository* and *Branch (Git)*.

 - <a name="baseRepo">**Repository:**</a> Select the repository that is used to search for baseline branches.
 The drop-down list is populated after you chose the *Build Definition* and will always contain the repository that the selected build definition is connected to.
 If the drop-down list is empty after selecting the *Build Definition*, please click the refresh icon to reload the repository information.

+  **YAML: baseRepoId** - This parameter is ignored in YAML definitions.

   **Note:** When you change the *Build Definition* after selecting a repository, you might see a GUID value in the repository parameter.
   This is a refresh limitation of the build UI.
 Please select the repository again to correct this.